-Characters in these books have differing abilities, both visible and invisible.
+Characters in these books have varying disabilities.
 An asterisk (*) by a book title means that it is an Own Voices book, meaning that the book's author shares a marginalized identity with the protagonist.

 Characters in these books identify as LGBTQ+.
 An asterisk (*) by a book title means that it is an Own Voices book, meaning that the book's author shares a marginalized identity with the protagonist.

-Characters in these books identify as different racial minorities.
+Characters in these books identify as religious minorities.
 An asterisk (*) by a book title means that it is an Own Voices book, meaning that the book's author shares a marginalized identity with the protagonist.

 According to ALA's policy manual: